 The Lake Superior Biodiversity Conservation Strategy was completed in February 2015.
-This Strategy provides a summary of the health of and threats to the biodiversity of Lake Superior, and presents a guide to implementing effective lakewide and regional conservation strategies.
+This strategy provides a summary of the health of and threats to the biodiversity of Lake Superior.
+It presents a guide to implementing effective lake-wide and regional conservation strategies.

-This Strategy contributes to the 2012 Great Lakes Water Quality Agreement commitment of developing lakewide habitat and species protection and restoration conservation strategies.
-To learn more about all of the binational implementation activities, documents, and engagement opportunities, please visit http://binational.net.
+This strategy contributes to the 2012 Great Lakes Water Quality Agreement commitment of developing lake-wide habitat and species protection and restoration conservation strategies.
+To learn more about all of the binational implementation activities, documents and engagement opportunities, visit http://binational.net.